-Gaseous tracers ([15O]O2, [15O]CO, [15O]CO2, [11C]CO2) may be administered by inhalation.
+Gaseous radiotracers ([15O]O2, [15O]CO, [15O]CO2, [11C]CO2) may be administered by inhalation.
 In brain studies the high radioactivity in face mask may cause severe image artifacts when conventional scatter correction methods are used, but appropriate selection of scatter correction method can solve the problem (Magota et al., 2017).
-Alternatively, gaseous tracers can be mixed with blood and administered normally as intravenous bolus.
+Alternatively, gaseous radiotracers can be mixed with blood and administered normally as intravenous bolus.

-In mouse studies PET tracer is usually injected into the mouse tail vein.
+In mouse studies PET radiopharmaceutical is usually injected into the mouse tail vein.
 This often leads to extravasation, which may need to be corrected in the data analysis (Vines et al., 2011; Lasnon et al., 2015).
-Retro-orbital, enteral or intraperitoneal administration of tracers may also be an option in small animal studies (Fueger et al., 2006; Schiffer et al., 2007).
+Retro-orbital (Yardeni et al., 2011), enteral, or intraperitoneal (Marsteller et al., 2006) administration of radiopharmaceuticals may also be an option in small animal studies (Fueger et al., 2006; Schiffer et al., 2007).

 Intrathecal administration circumvents the blood-brain barrier, which blocks many drugs from entering the central nervous system from the blood.
-Drug is injected into the spinal canal or subarachnoid space.
+Drug is injected into the spinal canal or subarachnoid space, such as cisterna magna (Glud et al., 2019).

 Intranasal administration has been used for drugs targeted for nasal passage, sinuses, or lungs.
 Intranasal administration has been suggested to offer a way of by-passing blood-brain barrier (BBB) for drug or radioligand delivery to the brain (Lochhead et al., 2015).
 PET studies with rodents can be used to investigate the delivery of radiolabelled drugs (Ponto et al., 2017).
 A rodent study with BBB-penetrating radioligands [18F]FDG and [18F]fallypride, has shown that radioligands moved into the olfactory bulb, but not further into the brain; this led to unacceptably high radiation dose to the administration site (Singh et al., 2018).